 Buyer Pays Flat Fee

-Similar to the first month’s rent, sometimes a prospective renter will agree to pay a listing agent a flat fee for finding them a place to live, often in the form of a cut of the first month’s rent.
-The difference here is that in this instance it is the buyer directly paying the realtor, rather than the agent getting a portion from the landlord.
+Similar to the first month’s rent, sometimes a prospective renter will agree to pay a listing agent a flat fee for finding them a place to live.
+This is often in the form of a cut of the first month’s rent.
+The difference here is that it is the buyer directly paying the realtor rather than the agent getting a portion from the landlord.